erikvanmechelen/diplomacybook/README.md

 ## Where to Play <a name="Play"></a>

 My favorite way to play is face-to-face, in club games, or, better, in a multi-game tournament.
+Why?
+Because there is a level of commitment that players who take a car, train, or plane to show up at a game have made, which will make it more likely they will be strong opponents.
+For me, capable competent opponents are preferred to undedicated Diplomacy dabblers.

 There are several good places to play online.